-\section{A Construction of ESO/EDC/ESD QC codes from their constituent codes}
+\section{A Construction of ESO/EDC/ESD QC Codes From Their Constituent Codes}

-In this section, we discuss the main results of this paper where we construct infinite families $\{\C_{u}\}_{u\geq 1}$ of QC codes that are self-orthogonal (or self-dual, or dual-containing) with respect to the Euclidean inner product.
-Using the notion of Galois closed codes, we also propose a construction of QC codes that are self-orthogonal (or self-dual, or dual-containing) with respect to the Hermitian inner product.
-Such constructions of QC codes will be utilized to show the existence of QECCs with good parameters in Section~\ref{QECC_constructions}.
+In this section, we discuss the main results of this paper where we propose a recursive construction of infinite families $\{\C_{u}\}_{u\geq 1}$ of good QC codes that are self-orthogonal (or dual-containing or self-dual) with respect to the Euclidean inner product.
+Such constructions of QC codes will be utilized to show the existence of QECCs in Section~\ref{QECC_constructions}.